FAQ

 Why is it cheaper to use Contango instead of other looping products?

-Contango has 0 trading fees.
+Contango has some of the lowest trading fees on both non-correlated and correlated loops.
 It also uses free flash loans most of the time when building positions.
 And, cherry on top, it uses Balmy (ex Mean Finance)'s DSK when performing swaps to build a position so you always get the best price across DeFi.

 What is considered a safe value for leverage?